venicegeo/pzsvc-exec/README.md

 - What and Why: Useful background information and overview.
 - Installing and Running: You need this if you want to run/administrate a pzsvc-exec instance
 - Config File Format: You need this if you want to have any control over the instance you're running.
 May be useful for understanding how pzsvc-exec works.
+- Service Endpoints: a listing of the service endpoints that pzsvc-exec makes available and what they are useful for.
-- Service Request Format: You need this if you want to access an existing instance of pzsvc-exec with any control at all.
+- Execute Endpoint Request Format: You need this if you want to make use of the /execute endpoint of pzsvc-exec with any control at all.
 -- Example http calls: examples that put the "using" section into practice.

 ## What and Why